small steps to self-love: the mental health podcast

 welcome to small steps to self-love with bestselling mental health writer, shelby leigh!

-tune in for today's small step about giving yourself a voice and screenshot this episode and tag me on IG @shelbyleighpoetry with your favorite takeaway. i'd love to hear!
+every episode has a small step for YOU to take on your self-love journey. tune in for today's small step about giving yourself a voice and screenshot this episode and tag me on IG @shelbyleighpoetry with your favorite takeaway. i'd love to hear!

 ABOUT JAYNE MARTIN, today's guest: